 Nichol Moriatis, Psy.D.

 Dr. Young is an engaging psychologist who approaches each patient and family with compassion.
 Personable and easygoing, she encourages clients to confront their fears and teaches them how to live their best life.
-She has successfully coached children and adults on doing the difficult work to overcome their anxiety.
+She has successfully coached children and adults on doing the difficult work to overcome their anxiety for over two decades .
 She often uses humor and her own humanness with clients to put them at ease.
-Dr. Young is skilled at using a variety of CBT interventions, tailoring treatment to meet each patient's specific situation.
-In her free time she enjoys visiting local attractions with her three children, husband and their dog.
+Dr. Young is skilled at using a variety of CBT interventions including ERP, HRT, CBIT, ACT, DBT, among others, tailoring treatment to meet each patient's specific situation.
+In her free time she enjoys visiting local attractions and spending time with her three children, husband and their dog.

 Dr. Young has a particular interest in working with gifted individuals and tricky co-occuring conditions like perfectionism and ADHD.
 Dr. Young is skilled in helping clients who have not experienced success with other therapeutic interventions.
 Dr. Young is a member and has presented at the International Obsessive Compulsive Foundation (https://iocdf.org/providers/young-amy-b/) as well as the Anxiety and Depression Association of American..